maidsafe/brb/README.md

 ## About

-This crate provides a deterministic implementation of Byzantine Reliable Broadcast (BRB).
+This crate provides a deterministic implementation of Byzantine Reliable Broadcast (BRB) with dynamic membership.

+For an overview how BRB works, please see these [slides](https://docs.google.com/presentation/d/1AZrauwhTYyNz89zQw_cFa9hkqpS6HPkPzNw3Q7Fkscw/edit?usp=sharing).

-This crate and its related crates (`brb_*`) implement a loosely-coupled Byzantine Fault Tolerant (BFT) system for achieving network agreement over eventually consistent algorithms.
+This crate and its related crates (`brb_*`) implement a loosely-coupled Byzantine Fault Tolerant (BFT) system for achieving network agreement over eventually consistent data-type algorithms.

-Each `brb_dt_*` crate provides a particular data type with its own operations that are wrapped in such a way that it can be transferred via BRB.
-At present CRDT data types are well suited for this.
+Each `brb_dt_*` crate provides a particular data-type with its own operations that are wrapped in such a way that it can be transferred via BRB.
+At present AT2 and CRDT data types are well suited for this.
 We intend to wrap many such data types, with each wrapper in its own crate.

 ## BRB Crates